 Casey lovingly removing the residue from the Moffstang's spoiler.

 STEP # 3: BUG AND TAR

 If you have let it go a little bit longer than a few days and the above process did not work, our next level of cleaning is to use the Bug and Tar spray.
 This high end cleaner will quickly work at breaking down the residue and making it easy to remove.
 Wash or use the Body Detail as above, then park the car in the sun to warm up the panels, then put back in the shade and spray the Bug and Tar on the areas affected, leaving it sit for a minute or two.
 Then wipe off in a gentle circular motion with our folded Wheel and Lower Body microfibre cloth, then wash it down clean with the hose.
-Once done, inspect the car to make sure you have got it all off, if there are still a few stubborn areas, spray the Bug and tar into the cloth and rub it directly into the area; this should remove nearly all but the hardest residue.
+Once done, inspect the car to make sure you have got it all off, if there are still a few stubborn areas, or a heavy resin like deposit, spray the Bug and Tar directly onto the area and slowly massage it with the tip of your finger on the marks, this can slowly break down the harder deposits over the next couple of minutes.
+In our experiance, this should remove nearly all but the hardest residue.
 If it does not, we have our final solution for the most dramatically covered and neglected cars out there.

 Bug and Tar is safe with all the painted finishes, but you will have to re-wax the car after.

 If the tree sap has been on the car for a loooong time and dried hard to the paint, we have one final non damaging solution; Clay Bar.
 Now this is only for hard dried sap on the car, as is it is soft the above procedures will be far more effective.
 Basically use it as per the instructions with either the Auto Body Gel or Body Detail spray as the lubricant, read our in depth article on using it by clicking here.
 We do not recommend keeping the clay after using it to remove sap, so throw it away.

 Clay barring the car is only for harder, older sap residue.